openstack/ironic/doc/source/admin/raid.rst

   are installed or the bootloader is updated, so measures to keep these partitions in sync need to be taken.

+* In BIOS mode, the Ironic Python Agent installs the boot loader onto all disks.
+While nothing is required for kernel or grub package updates, re-installing the bootloader on one disk, e.g. during a disk replacement, may require to re-install the bootloader on all disks.
+Otherwise, there is a risk of an incompatibility of the grub components stored on the device (i.e. stage1/boot.img in the MBR and stage1.5/core.img in the MBR gap) with the ones stored in /boot (stage2).
+This incompatibility can render the node unbootable if the wrong disk is selected for booting.

 Image requirements
 ------------------